Kreeblah/RoonAppMediaKeys.spoon/README.md

 spoon.RoonAppMediaKeys:start(true)
 ```

-Additionally, pressing Shift + Ctrl + Opt + R at any time  will toggle between having Roon capture mute and the volume keys and letting macOS handle them.
+Additionally, pressing Shift + Ctrl + Opt + R at any time while Roon is running will toggle between having Roon capture mute and the volume keys and letting macOS handle them.
+If Roon is not running, that key combo will launch Roon instead.